Azure/azure-rest-api-specs/documentation/api-scenario/how-to/apiScenarioWithARMTemplate.md

 #### Generate unique resource name

 We use `armTemplate output` to overwrite `resourceName` variable and following `createResource` step will use this variable.
 Below is generate unique name armTemplate.
-This armTemplate output `resourceName` variables, so test scenario following step will using the output variable.
+This armTemplate output `resourceName` variables, so API scenario following step will using the output variable.

 ```json
 {